datayana/datayana.github.io/pages/study/buddhism/matika_acceptance_view.md

 3. Holding the view "there is no cause or condition for the defilement of beings; beings are defiled withotu cause or condition; there is no cause or condition for the purification of beings, beings are purified withotu cause or condition; [...] all beings, all living things, all creatures, all souls are without mastery, power, energy",
 4. Holding the view "there are these seven bodies that are unmade, not brought forth, uncreated, without a creator, [these are earth, water, fire, air, pleasure, pain, soul]; herein there is no killer, no slaughterer, no hearer, no speaker; [...] the round of rebirths is limited, there is no shortening or extending it, no increasing or decreasing it".

 Those are clearly related to different doctrines of morality, cause and effect / karma.
+Each time, it is said _"about this a wise man considers thus: [...]
+'What do I **know and see** that I should lead the holy life under this teacher?'
+So when he finds that this way  negates the living of the holy life, he turns away from it and leaves it."_

-Ananda then teaches about the four kind of holy life without consolate, wherein a wise man certainly would not live the holy life, or if he should live it, would not attain the true way.
+Ananda then teaches about the four kind of holy life without consolation, wherein a wise man certainly would not live the holy life, or if he should live it, would not attain the true way.

 1. "some teacher claims to be omniscient and all-seeing", when asked "how is this?" he replies "I had to...",
 2. "some teacher is a traditionalist, one who regards oral tradition as truth; he teaches a Dhamma by oral tradition, by legends handed down, by the authority of the collections",
 3. a certain teacher is a reasoner, an inquirer; he teaches a Dhamma hammered out by reasoning, following a line of inquiry as it occurs to him",
 4. "a certain teacher is dull and confused; [...] when he is asked such and such a question, he engages in verbal wriggling, in eel-wriggling".

-"So when [the teacher] finds that this holy life is without consolation, he turns away from it and leaves it."
+So when the wise man listening to teacher holding this view _"finds that this holy life is without consolation, he turns away from it and leaves it."_

 Ananda then speaks of the Tathagata, how the Tathagata went through all jhanas (unfolding this matika in the sutta, as in MN51).

-The sutta concludes on the description of the Arahant.
+The sutta concludes on a discussion about the status of the Arahant.
+Notably, Sadanka asks _"when a Bhikkhu is an arahant with taints destroyed [...] is his **knowledge and vision** that his taints are destroyed continuously and uninterruptedly present to him whether he is walking or standing or sleeping or awake?"_ Ananda replies _"his knowledge and vision that his taints are destroyed is not [...], rather, he knows 'My taints are destroyed' only when he reviews this fact."_

+Note: that last "knowledge and vision" (_ñāṇadassanaṁ_) is different from the "know and see" (_jānatā passatā_) of the Tathagata.

 ## MN95 - Caṅkīsutta